Reaching Empowered Investors and Traders

-Scottrade is a recognized leader in the financial services industry.
-Its brand is built on empowering do-it-yourself investors and traders.
-From its first print advertisement in 1980 to its integrated advertising and marketing strategy today, Scottrade continues to strengthen its reputation for value and support and demonstrates how it has so much to offer investors and traders – who want more.
+Scottrade’s brand is built on empowering investors and traders.
+From its first print advertisement in 1980 to its integrated advertising and marketing strategy today, Scottrade continues to strengthen its reputation for value and support and demonstrates how it has so much to offer investors and traders who need more.

-The company showcases the value it provides through extensive educational materials, market research and news, advance trading tools and personal customer service, all while continuing to offer $7 online trades for stocks priced $1 and above.
-Scottrade’s advertisements on television, in print and online speak to investors and traders looking to independently overcome barriers to financial success.
+The firm’s advertisements on television, in print and online speak to investors and traders looking to overcome barriers to financial success.